 Security of employment is no longer an assumption of today's worker or organization.
 Both parties need to show the value they provide to each other.
 If one party no longer contributes to other than they are seen as disposable.
 This opens the door for revolving interests within the organization as the organization looks for new possibilities and the employee looks for an organization that can add to the individuals needs.
 Individuals must add value to the organization and the organization must add value to the individual.

 Always having professional communication in it's delivery and intention is at the core to creating an organizational culture that thrives.
 Internal commitment to showing honesty, trust and respect finds itself at the cornerstone of classic professionalism.
 Engaging in a relaxed creative and open organizational environment is only possible when professional communication is not only required but expected from all parties.

 "Thanks Nicole to you!
-You have been an amazing instructor.
-I know you know how difficult it can be to juggle work, school, etc. I will take away so much from this class.
+You have been amazing.
+I will take away so much.
 Thanks again."
 Marisu R.